 - Egg noodles, cooked according to package directions

-Select Sauté and add butter to the pressure cooker pot.
-When butter is melted, add the onion and cook, stirring occasionally until the onion starts to soften about 1 to 2 minutes.
-Add the carrots and celery and sauté for about 5 minutes stirring occasionally.
+- Select Sauté and add the butter to the pressure cooking pot.
+When the butter is melted, add the onion, carrots, celery, and garlic.
+Cook, stirring occasionally, for about 3 minutes.

 - Add the chicken broth and scrape the pan well to remove any browning.
 Then add the chicken, salt, pepper, parsley, and thyme.

 - Lock the lid in place.
 Select High Pressure and 4 minutes cook time.

 - When the cook time ends, allow the pressure to release naturally for 5 minutes, then finish with a quick pressure release.
 When the valve drops, carefully remove the lid.

 - Remove and discard the sprig of thyme.

 - To serve, ladle the soup spooned over prepared noodles.

 *If you're using chicken stock, you can choose omit the garlic and thyme here.
 (Just depends on how strong you like those flavors.)

 TIP: I like to make up a big pot of soup and freeze it in individual servings in freezer zipper bags for lunches.
 Many soups freeze well, but soups with noodles, potatoes, or rice freeze better if you freeze the noodles, potatoes or rice in a separate single serving bags and reheat them separately.